-35. COMMITTEE DECISIONS
+33. COMMITTEE DECISIONS

-35.1.
+33.1.
 The Committee, upon conducting a vote are to support the final decision, regardless of their personal opinion.
 Opposition to a committee decision may be raised at the following committee meeting but only with additional / new supportive evidence.

-36. FINANCIAL ASSISTANCE TO ATHLETES
+34. FINANCIAL ASSISTANCE TO ATHLETES

-36.1.
-Athletes selected for State representation and participating in the following:

-- U13 State Representatives for Australian Little Athletics Championships; or - U15 Multi-Event Interstate Team.

-Will be eligible for a financial assistance from a pool of \$2000, with a maximum of \$250 per athlete, or as determined by the Executive Committee.
+- 34.1.
+Athletes selected for State representation and participate in the following events: - U13 State Representatives for Australian Little Athletics Championships, - U15 Multi-Event Interstate Team, or - Athletes representing Australia in the U20 World Championships; will be eligible for a financial assistance from a pool of \$2000, with a maximum of \$500 per athlete, or as determined by the Executive Committee.

-37. ASSISTANCE FOR COACHING FEES
+35. ASSISTANCE FOR COACHING FEES

-- 37.1.
-The Centre will provide reimbursement of fees associated with coaching courses as follows: - On an individual basis,

-- Proof of qualifications is provided, and - The recipient gives an undertaking of a two-year commitment with the Centre. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost.
+- 35.1.
+The Centre will provide reimbursement of fees associated with coaching courses as follows: - On an individual basis. - · Proof of qualifications is provided, and - The recipient gives an undertaking of a season commitment with the Centre. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost. - 35.2.

-37.2.
 The Coaching/Development Officer is to maintain a record of all qualified coaches.

-38. ASSISTANCE FOR FIRST AID FEES
+36. ASSISTANCE FOR FIRST AID FEES

-- 38.1.
-The Centre will provide reimbursement of fees associated with first aid courses as follows: - On an individual basis, - Proof of qualifications is provided, and - The recipient gives an undertaking of a two-year commitment with the Centre. - The recipient fulfils first aid rosters at Centre direction. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost. - 38.2.
+- 36.1.
+The Centre will provide reimbursement of fees associated with first aid courses as follows: - On an individual basis. - Proof of qualifications is provided, and - The recipient gives an undertaking of a season commitment with the Centre. - The recipient fulfils first aid rosters at Centre direction. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost. - 36.2.
 First Aid Officer is to maintain a record of qualified First Aid Officers.

-39. CODES OF BEHAVIOUR / ETHICS FOR ATHLETES
+37. CODES OF BEHAVIOUR / ETHICS FOR ATHLETES